neoremind/fluent-validator/README.md

     }

-Accept method is where you can determine whether to perform validation on the target, thus if false is returned, the validate method will not be called.
+`accept()` method is where you can determine whether to perform validation on the target, thus if false is returned, the validate method will not be called.

-Validate method is where the main validation work stays.
+`validate()` method is where the main validation work stays.
 Returning true so that FluentValidator will go on to the next validator if there are any left.
 Returning false will probably stop the validation process only if fail fast strategy is enable.
 You can learn more about fail fast and fail over on the next episode.

-OnException method gives you the power to do some callback work whenever an exception is throwed on accept and validate method.
+`onException()` method gives you the power to do some callback works whenever an exception is throwed on accept() or validate() method.

-Note that if you do not want to implement all the methods for your validator, you can have your validator extends ValidatorHandler, like below:
+Note that if you do not want to implement all the methods for your validator, you can have custom validator extending `ValidatorHandler` like below:

     public class CarValidator extends ValidatorHandler<Car> implements Validator<Car> {
         //...